-The following critical factors should be considered when formalizing this type of high-level structure in order to support its successful functioning:
+The following critical factors should be considered when formalizing this type of high-level structure to support its successful functioning:

-- The structure needs to be representative of all relevant ministries, civil society, labour and business. - The structure is led by a strong technical ministry with the capacity to lead coordination or by a neutral ministry like the Ministry of Finance.
-It could be considered to have the unit as a department in the Cabinet Office. - The coordination structure has clear decision-making power. - There are guidelines or an operational manual in place to guide cooperation between partners. - The structure is supported by a secretariat that provides support with administrative issues an in running day-today functions. - There is an agreed, yearly meeting plan for the structure and regular attendance of committee members. - There is a clear Memorandum of Understanding which includes clearly defined roles and responsibilities and there are clear lines of accountability for all members.
+- The structure needs to be representative of all relevant ministries, civil society (including OPDs and women's organisations), labour, and business. - The structure is led by a strong technical ministry with the capacity to lead coordination or by a neutral ministry like the Ministry of Finance.
+It could be considered to have the unit as a department in the Cabinet Office. - The coordination structure has clear decision-making power and is designed in a participatory manner to ensure adequate involvement by all stakeholders. - There are guidelines or an operational manual in place to guide cooperation between partners. - The structure is supported by a secretariat that provides support with administrative issues and in running day-to-day functions. - There is an agreed, yearly meeting plan for the structure and regular attendance of committee members. - There is a clear Memorandum of Understanding which includes clearly defined roles and responsibilities and there are clear lines of accountability for all members.